shekhargulati/building-java-web-apps-checklist/README.md

 ### Exception handling

 - [ ] Catch any checked exception thrown by the code.
 - [ ] Convert checked exception to unchecked exception.
 - [ ] Throw the unchecked exception.
-Unchecked exception could be custom or plain RuntimeException
+Unchecked exception could be custom or plain RuntimeException.
 - [ ] Always use two arguments constructor of RuntimeException.
-The first take a message, second is the actual exception
+The first take a message, second is the actual exception.

-- [ ] Catch all exceptions thrown by code in your Controller or Resource classes
+- [ ] Catch all exceptions thrown by code in your Controller or Resource classes.

-- [ ] Log exceptions only in the Controller or Resource classes
+- [ ] Log exceptions only in the Controller or Resource classes.
 - [ ] Log both the message and exception.
 If using slf4j, use log.error(“message”,e)

 ### Logging